davidyoh/FacebookMessengerWrappers/README.md

 # FacebookMessengerWrapper(s)
 Created Feb 17, 2026

 Remember when Meta had a perfectly good desktop Messenger app?
-They killed it.
-Messenger.com?
-On the chopping block too.
-Apparently "a simple window where you send messages on your computer" was too radical a concept for a trillion-dollar company.
+They killed it. 🪦 Messenger.com?
+On the chopping block too. 🔪 Apparently "a simple window where you send messages on your computer" was too radical a concept for a trillion-dollar company. 🤷

 This repo is a collection of workarounds to get Messenger back as a standalone desktop app — a proper icon in your Dock, a clean browser window, no nonsense.
-Think of it as a poor man's Electron app.
+Think of it as a poor man's Electron app, except it doesn't take up 4GB of disk space 💀, which already makes it better than most Electron apps.

 ## Mac/OSX